trunghjieu2506/tp/docs/team/hudou0420.md

 - Listed all features, and command details for Budget and Saving Management

 #### Developer Guide
+- Added design architecture for the Budget and Saving Management system
 - Added implementation details for Budget and Saving Management
 - Added UML diagrams for illustrating the Budget and Saving classes
 - Added test implementations for Budget and Saving methods
+- Added User stories for the Budget and Saving part

 ---